paulwritescode/mine/KEYBOARD_SETUP_COMPLETE.md

 - ✅ Updated `docs/professional-keyboard-system.md` with quick start
 - ✅ Complete implementation guide with examples
 - ✅ Troubleshooting and best practices
+- ✅ Technical details about dual height system

+## Technical Solution

+### Dual Height System
+- **Raw Height** (`useRawKeyboardHeight`): For blur background - matches keyboard exactly
+- **Adjusted Height** (`useKeyboardController`): For spacer - includes offsets for proper positioning

+This ensures the blur background is the exact same height as the keyboard while the spacer still pushes content up with appropriate spacing.

 ## Standard Configuration